Raider-Robotics-Team-1518/ChargedUp2023Swerve/README.md

 "simple yet powerful" description.
 Thank you Michael and Ranger Robotics (3015)!

 ### Mentors
-Mr. Schlegel, Mr. Herrmann, Mr. Poulsen, Mr. Szlucha, Mr. Barnes - Huge contributors to the development of this project even if it was or wasn't writing code; keeping me (Chloe) sane helped a ton.
+<b>Mr. Schlegel, Mr. Herrmann, Mr. Poulsen, Mr. Szlucha, Mr. Barnes</b> - Huge contributors to the development of this project even if it was or wasn't writing
+code; keeping me (Chloe) sane helped a ton.
 2 or more minds are always better than one when problem solving, thank you guys!
-Mr. D - Always there when my brain was stuck with simple stuff, thank you!
+<b>Mr. D/b> - Always there when my brain was stuck with simple stuff, thank you!
-Mrs. D - Always there to keep the team running even when the factors might not be in our favor, Team 1518 appreciates it!
+<b>Mrs. D/b> - Always there to keep the team running even when the factors might not be in our favor, Team 1518 appreciates it!
-Al - Always there to help bring things back to terms that actually make sense, Team 1518 hopes to continue to see you in the future!
+<b>Al/b> - Always there to help bring things back to terms that actually make sense, Team 1518 hopes to continue to see you in the future!

+### Sponsors
+Team 1518 would not exist without the support and appreciation of all the sponsors as a collective whole, we really appreciate these companies putting their time and effort to support an FRC team which helps shape the bright minds of our future!

+### Special Mentions
+<b>AndyMark, CrossTheRoadElectronics, RevRobotics, and all the other FRC-related companies</b> - FRC wouldn't be what it is today without the work
+these companies put in.
+<b>Garlock</b> - Sponsor of the team that has dedicated direct personal time contributing to the progression of Team 1518, thank you!